svioletg/viMusBot/README.md

 ### Standard Setup

+Ensure that the latest version of Python has been installed and added to your PATH.

 1. Go to the [latest release](https://github.com/svioletg/viMusBot/releases/latest) of this repository, look in the "Assets" section, and download "Source code" in either .zip or .tar.gz format; extract it wherever you like.
 Inside should be a "viMusBot" folder, which in turn contains all of the files you'll run the bot with.

 2. Download both FFmpeg and FFprobe and drop them into the extracted folder - it should have `bot.py` and `spoofy.py` along with some others inside of it.